olistic/warriorjs/README.md

 * `warrior.listen()`:

-  *Returns an array of all spaces which have units in them.*
+  *Return an array of all spaces which have units in them.*

 Since what you sense will change each turn, you should record what information you gather for use on the next turn.
 For example, you can determine if you are being attacked if your health has gone down since the last turn.